axtgr/outmatch/README.md

 Outmatch comes built in ESM, CommonJS and UMD formats and includes TypeScript typings.
 The examples use ESM imports, which can be replaced with the following line for CommonJS: `const outmatch = require('outmatch')`.

 The default export is a function that takes two arguments: a glob pattern and, if needed, an [options](#options) object.
-It compiles them into a regular expression and returns a function (called `isMatch` in the examples) that tests strings against the pattern.
+It compiles them into a regular expression and returns a function (usually called `isMatch` in the examples) that tests strings against the pattern.
 The pattern, options and the compiled RegExp object are available as properties on the returned function:

 ```js
 import outmatch from 'outmatch'